gaofengnan/charcoal/README.md

 # charcoal

-Implementation of the changepoint localization method via the complementary sketching algorithm for high-dimensional regression coefficients.
+Implementation of the changepoint localization methods via the complementary sketching algorithm for high-dimensional regression coefficients, including Algorithms 1, 2 and 3 from [1].

 ## Description of files